nataYar/bmore_bar/README.md

 - a modern responsive design using corporate's color palette.

 ## Challenges:
-- separating the menus for quicker management and
+- separating the menus between Components for quicker management.
 - useRef hook to trigger or kill animation timeline dynamically.
 -  refreshing the scrollTrigger called on a component’s state update to keep animations in place.
 - incorporated Flexbox and media quieries to adjust layout according to a screen size.